The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Bhuj

-Mr. Labhashankar Keshavlal Joshi’s homestay is in Lohar Chowk, walking distance to the old city, and jewelry and fabric market.
+Mr. Labhashankar Keshavlal Joshi homestay is in Lohar Chowk, walking distance to the old city and the jewelry and fabric market.
 Prag Mahal Palace is a walking distance. (+91 9638236606/+919825000000)

 The Bhuj House is the ancestral home of the Bhujwala family, with a Parsi origin, built in the 1860s.
-The house is about 2 km from the market, is a home away from home place to stay.
+The house is about 2 km from the market, and is a home away from home place to stay.

 Sharad Baug Homestay is owned by the grandson of the last ruler of Kutch, Sri Madansinhji.
 It’s in a quiet garden near Harmirsar Lake.